What's the teaching typically like?

 How long does it typically take recent grads to find a full-time job in their career field?

-Typically, students have offers prior to graduation and over 98 percent report full-time IT employment within 6 months of graduation.
-To view where the Center for Career Opportunities First Destination Data please visit: https://www.cco.purdue.edu/Students/Post-GradDataAndSurveys?tab=FirstDes...
+Typically, most CIT students have job offers before graduation; even more report full-time employment in their field within six months of graduation.
+To view the Center for Career Opportunities First Destination Data, please visit: https://www.cco.purdue.edu/Students/Post-GradDataAndSurveys?tab=FirstDes...

 What networking or career fairs are held each year?